Estimated Reading Time: 5 minutes

 As well as award-winning vineyards, stunning coastlines, artisan gardens and stately homes, just some of the things the county can boast about are numerous talented artists including Depeche Mode and Alison Moyet, world-famous strawberries, the largest free air show in Europe and the largest turf maze in the world, amongst others.

-So, if you’re in your twilight years or have parents who are, read on for our list of the top things for elderly people to enjoy in Essex.
+So, if you’re in your twilight years or have parents who are, read on for our list of the top things for elderly people to enjoy in Essex, and the top things to do in retirement.

 The House holds many events throughout the year, including design workshops, jewellery making, farmers markets, Christmas markets, dog shows and musical events, so head to the site to find out what’s on.